foobarbazfred/mqtt-rendaoh-2025/README.md

 - **MQTT (Pub/Sub Model):**
   An efficient, lightweight messaging protocol for IoT.
 Each device publishes its score updates; the broker aggregates and distributes game state in real time.
 - **PIO (Programmable IO):**
-  Used for optimizing SPI operations and boosting overall performance for display and communication.
+  Used for optimizing SPI operations and boosting overall performance for unti chattering and click count.

 ## Game Flow